Create a Let's Encrypt wildcard certificate

 Typical errors

-- Validation fails: TXT record not yet visible, incorrect DNS zone name, or one of multiple TXT values was overwritten.
+- Validation fails: The TXT record is not visible yet, the DNS zone name is wrong, or one of several TXT values was overwritten.
+Check with

-example.com: only*.example.comrequested.
-Add root domain additionally with-d example.com. - Certificate does not apply to
+example.com: Only*.example.comwas requested.
+Add the root domain with-d example.com. - The certificate does not cover

-a.b.example.com: Wildcard only covers one subdomain level. plan your own certificate or suitable wildcard for a deeper zone. - Renewal does not work automatically: manual DNS way without automation.
-Check DNS plugin or other ACME client.
+a.b.example.com: The wildcard covers only one subdomain level.
+Plan a separate certificate or a suitable wildcard for the deeper zone. - Renewal does not run automatically: The manual DNS method has no automation.
+Check for a suitable DNS plugin or another ACME client.

-fullchain.pem,cert.pem,privkey.pemand compare chain request. - Security risk due to key copies: private key is on multiple systems.
-Document storage, access and import locations.
+fullchain.pem,cert.pem,privkey.pem, and the certificate chain. - Key copies create a security risk: The private key is stored on multiple systems.
+Document its storage, access permissions, and import locations.

 Checklist

-- DNS access and TXT record permission available.
+- DNS access and permission to create TXT records available.

 - Certificate files and private key stored securely.